axelerant/engg-handbook/content/docs/common-areas/caching.md

 ### Redis

-[Redis](https://redis.io/docs/about/) is a versatile, open-source (BSD licensed) in-memory data structure store used as a database, cache, message broker, and streaming engine.
-It can be configured on a Drupal website with the [Redis module](https://www.drupal.org/project/redis).
+[Redis](https://redis.io/docs/about/) is a versatile in-memory data structure store used as a database, cache, message broker, and streaming engine.
+It can be configured on a Drupal website using the [Redis module](https://www.drupal.org/project/redis).

 Both Memcache and Redis can enhance website performance by adding another layer of caching, with the choice between them depending on specific requirements and available features.